Apart from club sessions, courts may be booked in advance, click

 Results of these games should not be entered on the handicap card.

-*Special handicap assigned for 1-ball only, as per the new 2018 CA guidelines.
+*Special handicap assigned for 1-ball only, as per the 2018 CA guidelines.

 Final ranking determined by the following tie-breaking rules:

-1. Percentage of wins out of a minimum of 6 games.
+1. Percentage of wins from a minimum of 6 games.

-2. Number of wins against those tied (if they all played each other).
+2. Number of wins against those tied (if they have all played each other).